 6. Wood chips generated for use as a fuel for boilers and wood-fired power plants must meet the requirements for those facilities.
 The facility operating plan must indicate all wood fuel facilities to be utilized.

-A. All new facilities that process construction and demolition debris must comply with the provisions of the Rules and Regulations.
+All C&D Facilities must comply with the provisions of these Rules and Regulations.

 |Chapter||140||Waste and Materials Management|